-How Domestic Violence Can Impact Child Custody Decisions In Riverside
+How Domestic Violence Can Impact Child Custody Decisions In Palm Desert

 Tragically, there are those who cannot manage their temper and react in the worst possible way to the stresses of family life.
 Frustration and anger can boil over in these individuals, turning an unfortunate argument violent or physically lashing out at their loved ones over the difficulties they face from day to day.
 Sometimes alcohol and drug abuse can intensify these behaviors, prompting violence from people who would otherwise never do their family harm.

 Domestic violence is a serious issue, and it is taken very seriously in family court.